 Handheld shower wand

-In this case, you are opting for the tub/shower combination walk-in tub.
-The handheld shower wand can cost anywhere from $50 to $200 or more, depending upon the complexity.
+In this case, you are opting for the tub shower combo walk-in tub.
+The handheld shower wand can cost anywhere from $50 to $200 or more, depending upon the complexity and style.

-These jets, either powered by water or air, can add a few thousand dollars to the cost of a typical walk-in tub.
+These jets, either powered by water or air, can add $1,000 to $3,000 to the cost of a typical walk-in tub.
 If you choose to customize the jets to suit certain target areas of the body, you might be looking at a bit higher cost.

 Installation will also need to include electrical work to run the jets, which can range from a few hundred dollars to a few thousand, depending upon how much work is required to bring the bathroom up to code.